Mana2004/Chat-Room/README.md

-# Just a Simple TCP Chat Room
+# A Simple TCP Chat Room

 This project is a simple TCP-based multi-client chat application that allows users to send and receive public and private messages.
 The chat room supports real-time communication between clients connected to a central server.